kmei92/Reactor_circuit_genetic_algo/tools/README.md

 python plot.py output 0 1 2
 ```

-This will create a file `output.py` visualising the circuit (in this case the 1 unit circuit).
+This will create a file `output.pdf` visualising the circuit (in this case the 1 unit circuit).
 For a more complicated circuit (from the problem specification)

 ```